Afato So'oalo

-Afato So'oalo (born January 5, 1974 in Apia) is a former Samoan rugby union player.
+Afato So'oalo (born 5 January 1974, in Apia) is a former Samoan rugby union player.
 He played for the Manu Samoa team and also played for the Crusaders and for Aviron Bayonnais in France.
 He played as a winger.

 Career

-A devastating runner, So'oalo debuted for Samoa during a match against Ireland, at Lansdowne Road, on November 12, 1996, where he scored one of the most memorable tries in recent history when completing a 70-yard move with his first touch.
+A devastating runner, So'oalo debuted for Samoa during a match against Ireland, at Lansdowne Road, on 12 November 1996, where he scored one of the most memorable tries in recent history when completing a 70-yard move with his first touch.
 He was part of the 1999 Rugby World Cup roster, playing two matches, where he scored a try against Japan.
-His last international cap was also against Ireland, at Lansdowne Road, on November 11, 2001.
+His last international cap was also against Ireland, at Lansdowne Road, on 11 November 2001.

-He was a regular member of the Crusaders from 1997-2001 and played on the right wing.
+He was a regular member of the Crusaders from 1997 to 2001 and played on the right wing.
 So’oalo excelled in the No.14 jersey, and in a memorable moment in the 1999 Super Rugby final scored a match winning try against the Highlanders, by out sprinting Jeff Wilson to score in the corner, and win the game for the Crusaders.